top of page

 1. To reduce postoperative swelling (Oedema), thereby reducing volume over the whole R.L.

-2. Used to diagnose pressure area problems (As the residual limb looses volume due to normal walking, the amputee will experience an increase of pressure on at the bottom of their R.L as it begins to “sink” into the socket.
+2. Used to diagnose pressure area problems (As the residual limb looses volume due to normal walking, the amputee will experience an increase of pressure at the bottom of their R.L as it begins to “sink” into the socket.
 Stump socks are used to increase the volume during the testing phase,

 i.e. Loose fitting test socket + Stump socks = better fitting test socket.